cincheo/jsweet/doc/jsweet-language-specifications.md

 ### Packaging with modules

-First, let us start by explaining modules and focus on the difference between a Java package (or TypeScript namespace) and a module.
+First, let us start by explaining modules and focus on the difference between Java *packages* (or TypeScript *namespaces*) and *modules*.
 If you feel comfortable with the difference, just skip this section.

 Packages and modules are two similar concepts but for different contexts.
 Java packages must be understood as compile-time *namespaces*.
 They allow a compile-time structuration of the programs through name paths, with implicit or explicit visibility rules.
 Packages have usually not much impact on how the program is actually bundled and deployed.